Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 Controllers, Views and Forms are included to assist your development

-Build with the latest release of Twitter Bootstrap for Responsive web development.
+Built with the latest release of Twitter Bootstrap for Responsive web development.

 Database schema included builds the table that saves transactions and their details.

 ## Requirements
 * PHP 5.2.8 or greater

-* Database server in one of these flavors:
+Database server in one of these flavors:
-** mySQL 4.2 or greater
+* mySQL 4.2 or greater
-** PostgreSQL
+* PostgreSQL
-** Microsoft SQL Server
+* Microsoft SQL Server
-** SQLite
+* SQLite

 * cURL if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.

 ## Database